A hyperelastic theory for nonlinear hydrogel diffusiophoresis: Discussion and conclusions

 Hydrogel diffusiophoresis provides a way to change the rate of hydrogel deformations by overcoming the diffusive scaling without any structural modifications to a gel.
 Therefore, it offers a fundamentally different physical mechanism than typical engineering approaches, such as increasing pore size (i.e., higher hydraulic permeability $k_f$) or the gel elastic modulus that linearly increase the strain rate within the bounds of diffusive scaling, while compromising on gel functionalization and responsiveness to external fields due to reduced polymer density~\cite{Choudhary2022, epstein2014, Arens2017}.
 Models I and II based on our hyperelastic theory offer ways to induce hydrogel diffusiophoresis via an external agent gradient (Model I) or internally generated agent gradient (Model II), showcasing the potential versatility of this phenomenon illustrated in Fig.~\ref{fig:diffusiophoresis}.

 The theory for gel diffusiophoresis can be generalized to polyelectrolyte hydrogels, where swelling is more pronounced than in regular gels due to the Gibbs-Donnan effect~\cite{Doi2013}.
-Therefore, realizing gel diffusiophoresis in polyelectrolyte gels would reveal an untapped potential for even higher strain rates and power output.
-The large polyelectolyte gel deformations are driven by the electrostatic interactions between a charged polymer backbone and a coion and counterion distribution dissolved in the gel.
+Note that although the PAA hydrogel considered in Model II and in our earlier works~\cite{Korevaar2020, Katke_2024} is a polyelectrolyte gel at neutral or basic pH, here we considered its uncharged state at low pH where the COO$^-$ groups are always neutralized by either the bound copper ions or acid (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b--d).
+Realizing gel diffusiophoresis in polyelectrolyte gels, however, would reveal an untapped potential for even higher strain rates and power output.
+The large polyelectrolyte gel deformations are driven by the electrostatic interactions between a charged polymer backbone and a coion and counterion distribution dissolved in the gel.
 To this end, the theory requires three modifications to the one presented here: First, instead of the linear dependence in Eq.~\ref{eq:enthalpic_stress}, the diffusiophoretic stress should scale logarithmically with the agent volume fraction $\phi^{(0)}$ since the Debye screening length depends on it~\cite{Marbach2019}.
 Second, there will be an electrostatic potential governed by a Poisson's equation that emerges from the free and bound charge interactions.
 Third, each of the free coion and counterion distributions will obey a Nernst-Planck equation with an electrostatic flux term.
 Currently, we are developing a hyperelastic theory for polyelectrolyte gel diffusiophoresis by incorporating these three factors to describe potentially elevated strain rates in this system, to be published elsewhere.